alexhkurz/introduction-to-probability/README.md

     two_dice %>%
     ggplot() + geom_bar(aes(x=value)) + scale_x_continuous(name = "two dice", breaks = 2:12)

 **Activity:** Run the program.
 Read the program line by line and try to find out what each line means.
 A good way to find out what each line in the program means is to change the lines, to execute the program again and to see what happens.
+Can you make die that have more than 6 sides?